ctlab/evoguess/docs/source/index.rst

 Welcome to EvoGuess's documentation!
 ====================================

-| Framework for decomposition set searching and hardness estimating of SAT instances.
-| Some Boolean formula is estimated in the following way:
+| Framework for decomposition set (backdoor) searching and hardness estimating of SAT instances.
+Some Boolean formula is estimated in the following way:

 1. the algorithm **chooses** decomposition set of some variables of the Boolean formula;
 2. the original formula is **splits** into a number of simpler formulas using chosen decomposition set;